-41. While welcoming the State party's ratification of the Optional Protocol to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment on 21 December 2017, the Committee regrets that Australia has not yet established its national preventive mechanism (NPM) network throughout the country, in accordance with the conditions set out in Article 18 of the Optional Protocol.
-While noting that the deadline for the State party to establish its NPM network has been extended to 20 January 2023, following a request of postponement made by the government of Australia on 20 December 2021,9 the Committee is seriously concerned that the establishment of an independent, effective and well-resourced NPM network across all the jurisdictions of the State party is not yet achieved.
-The committee is also concerned by the general lack of funding for those visiting bodies already set up across the country, and the challenges this poses to the government of Australia in order to ensure full compliance with its obligations under the Optional Protocol by the agreed deadline, especially with regard to their functional and operational independence.
-It notes with concern that the State party has adopted a "primary vs. secondary" approach to places of deprivation of liberty, which leaves several places where persons are deprived of their liberty out of the scope and the mandate of the NPM network, which is in clear contradiction with article 4 of the Optional Protocol (arts.
+41. While welcoming the State party's ratification of the Optional Protocol to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment on 21 December 2017, the Committee regrets that the State party has not yet established its network of national preventive mechanisms throughout the country, in accordance with the conditions set out in article 18 of the Optional Protocol.
+While noting that the deadline for the State party to establish its network of national preventive mechanisms has been extended to 20 January 2023, following the request for postponement made by the Government of Australia on 20 December 2021, the Committee is seriously concerned that the establishment of an independent, effective and well-resourced network of national preventive mechanisms across all the jurisdictions of the State party has still not been achieved.
+The Committee is also concerned by the general lack of funding for those visiting bodies already set up across the country and the challenge this poses for the Government of Australia to ensure full compliance with its obligations under the Optional Protocol by the agreed deadline, especially with regard to their functional and operational independence.
+It notes with concern that the State party has adopted a "primary versus secondary" approach to places of deprivation of liberty, which leaves several places in which persons are deprived of their liberty outside the scope and the mandate of the network of national preventive mechanisms, which runs counter to the provisions of article 4 of the Optional Protocol (arts.
 2, 11 and 16).

-- (a) Take all necessary measures to promptly establish its NPM network across all states and territories and ensure that each of its bodies has the necessary resources and functional and operational independence to fulfil its preventive mandate in accordance with the Optional Protocol, including access to all places of deprivation of liberty as prioritized by the NPMs themselves; - (b) Intensify its efforts to build the capacities of the Commonwealth Ombudsman in coordinating the NPM network with a view to ensuring effective and independent monitoring of all places of deprivation of liberty across all states and territories.
+- (a) Take all necessary measures to promptly establish its network of national preventive mechanisms across all states and territories and ensure that each of its member bodies has the necessary resources and functional and operational independence to fulfil its preventive mandate in accordance with the Optional Protocol, including access to all places of deprivation of liberty as prioritized by the bodies themselves: - (b) Intensify its efforts to build the capacities of the Commonwealth Ombudsman in coordinating the network of national preventive mechanisms with a view to ensuring effective and independent monitoring of all places of deprivation of liberty across all states and territories.